bavla/NormNet/data/natalija/README.md

 The new ordering must be compatible with a dendrogram.
 The parameter `check=TRUE` checks this.

-For drawing the corresponding blockmodel in Pajek we must, besides the ordering, also prepare the partition of units into selected number of clusters (k=4) according to the clustering
+For drawing the corresponding blockmodel in Pajek we must, besides the ordering, also prepare the partition of units into selected number of clusters (k=4) according to the obtained hierarchical clustering
 ```
 > p <- cutree(t,4)
 > p